 Pager Power was engaged initially to investigate the effects of glint and glare by undertaking geometric solar reflection calculations.
 The originally assessed layouts were predicted to cause unacceptable levels of solar glare to aircraft on the approach path because the solar reflections would be of intensity that would have a ‘potential to produce a temporary after-image’ at certain locations.
 This intensity of glare is deemed unacceptable based on Federal Aviation Administration (FAA) solar glint and glare guidance.
 The UK Civil Aviation Authority (CAA) is yet to produce detailed glint and glare guidance and therefore many aviation stakeholders in the UK adopt FAA guidance.

 After the initial assessment, a meeting with Bournemouth Airport was arranged to discuss the results and the ways forward.
 It was decided that the layouts would require revision to overcome the objections.
-The challenge was to design a layout that would be economically viable whilst also producing solar glare within acceptable limits.
+The challenge for the developer was to design a layout that would be economically viable whilst also producing solar glare within acceptable limits.

 Following the meeting, a variety of different layouts for each solar farm was assessed relative to the approach path for runway 08.
 Each solar farm iteration included varying the following: